AlamoEngine-Tools/eaw.modinfo/README.md

 > *Note: Because the custom proptery exists only for 3rd party tools, it shall therefore be unspecified whether `key` is case-sensitive or insensitive.*

+> *Implementation Note: 3rd party tools parsing the custom propertie should support the case where the JSON data contains elements of the same key wihtout crashing.
+It's up to the 3rd party tool which value(s) to use in those occasions.*

-> *Implementation Note: Parsing the JSON as `Dictionary<string, any>` while guessing the conrect type of the value is potentially insecure.
+> *Security Note: Parsing the JSON as `Dictionary<string, any>` while guessing the conrect type of the value is potentially insecure.
 [Check out why](https://www.blackhat.com/docs/us-17/thursday/us-17-Munoz-Friday-The-13th-JSON-Attacks-wp.pdf).
 It is therefore recommented for 3rd party tools to deserialize `any` into the native JSON representation your JSON parser provides.
 E.g., for .NET this is `JsonElement`.*

-> *Implementation Note: 3rd party tools parsing the custom propertie should support the case where the JSON data contains elements of the same key wihtout crashing.
-It's up to the 3rd party tool which value(s) to use in those occasions.*

 ### III.3.2 Merge Behavior